ccs-amsterdam/workshop-codequality/documentation.md

 ### Don't use comments if you could rewrite the code to make it clear by itself

 Of course, sometimes code is not trivial to understand, and it can be really helpful to explain what code is trying to do.
-Suppose we have the following line:
+Suppohttps://github.com/vanatteveldt/eldrow/blob/main/eldrow.pyse we have the following line:

 ```{python}
 x = [w.title.replace("<br/>","") for w in widgets if w.price * inv.purchases(w.id) > avg_turnover]